 \section{Introduction}

-Handwritten Mathematical Expression Recognition (HMER) aims to interpret visual mathematical symbols and convert them into structured markup such as \LaTeX{}.
-Unlike standard Optical Character Recognition (OCR), HMER is more challenging due to two types of ambiguity: (1) \textit{visual ambiguity}, caused by diverse handwriting styles and symbol shapes; and (2) \textit{syntactic ambiguity}, arising from complex two-dimensional layouts such as superscripts, subscripts, fractions, and radicals.
-For example, a cursive ``z'' may resemble ``2'', and $(a+b)/c$ can be misread as $a+(b/c)$ if hierarchical syntax is not properly inferred.
-HMER thus requires both fine-grained visual perception and globally consistent structural reasoning.
+Handwritten mathematical expression recognition (HMER) aims to understand mathematical symbols and convert them into \LaTeX{}.
+HMER is more challenging than general optical character recognition (OCR) due to two types of ambiguity: (1) \textit{symbolic ambiguity}, caused by diverse writing styles and symbol shapes; and (2) \textit{syntactic ambiguity}, arising from symbol layouts.
+For example, a cursive ``z'' may resemble ``2'', and $\frac{a+b}{c}$ can be misread as $a+\frac{b}{c}$.
+HMER thus requires both local visual perception and globally consistent structural reasoning.

-Despite advances in sequence-to-sequence models, maintaining structural coherence remains difficult.
-Most prior approaches~\cite{BTTR21,COMER22,ICAL24,TAMER25} adopt an autoregressive (AR) encoder--decoder framework, which generates \LaTeX{} tokens sequentially but suffers from \textit{exposure bias}, where early prediction errors propagate through the sequence.
-In complex formulas, attention mechanisms often fail to align visual and structural cues, leading to over- or under-parsing.
-Because \LaTeX{} syntax distributes dependencies across multiple interrelated tokens, even a single mistake can cascade and is difficult to correct locally.
+Most prior approaches~\cite{BTTR21,COMER22,ICAL24,TAMER25} adopt an autoregressive (AR) encoder--decoder framework, which generates \LaTeX{} tokens sequentially but suffers from exposure bias, where early prediction errors propagate through autoregression.
+In complex formulas, the attention mechanism often fails to capture symbolic and syntactic cues, leading to over- or under-parsing.
+As \LaTeX{} syntax distributes dependencies across many interrelated tokens, even a small mistake can cascade and is difficult to correct locally.